Download the Pocket52 App and start your poker journey today

 Bobby Baldwin was born in Tulsa, Oklahoma in 1950.
 He is a pro poker player who was a casino employee.
 He won the World Series of Poker Main Event in 1978.

-He was the youngest player to become a Main Event champion of his time.
+He was the youngest player to become the Main Event champion of his time.
 He was later followed by Stu Ungar in 1980, Phil Hellmuth in 1989, Peter Eastgate in 2008, and Joe Cada in 2009.

-Baldwin won his biggest tournament prize at the WSOP Main Event.
-He earned a $210,000 and the title.
+In 1978 Baldwin won his biggest tournament prize at the WSOP Main Event.
+He earned $210,000 and the title.
 He aced on the final table.
 He defeated pro poker players like Buck Buchanan, Jesse Alto, Ken Smith, Louis Hunsucker (WSOP bracelet winner), and Crandall Addington, whom he defeated in the heads-up play.

 His major victories are the four WSOP bracelets he won between 1977 to 1979.
 He won the World Series Of Poker bracelets in three consecutively for three years in 1977, 1978, and 1979.
 This is a very rare achievement in the history of the WSOP.